pepetd/pepetd.github.io/_drafts/my-journey-with-midjourney.md

 </center>

 The ammount of detail that Midjourney add is pretty impressive at times, I think anyone would agree that in the end we ended up with an appealing and original idea for a Fantasy Tree!

+## Conclusion.

+Midjouney should be seeing as tool and not a replacement for talented artists.
+The technology will only get better and eventually it will be able to deal alot better with faces/human characters as so far it is the subject matter it seems to struglw with and start to fall appart.

+Its usages are far beyong concept art and illustration, I have seen people now using midjourney to come up with designes for the Dungeons & Dragons Characters, album covers, book covers and ever comic books.
+Its application is endless

+<button name="button" onclick="https://www.midjourney.com/">Apply to Midjourney Beta now!</button>